Teleport (software): Access Proxy

 Teleport proxy provides SSH and HTTPs access to servers, applications, and Kubernetes clusters across multiple data centers, cloud providers, and edge devices.
-Teleport proxy is identity-aware, i.e. it only allows certificate-based authentication by integrating with an identity manager such as GitHub, Google Apps, Okta or Active Directory, and others.
+The proxy is identity-aware, and only allows certificate-based authentication by integrating with an identity provider such as Okta, GitHub, Microsoft Entra ID, Active Directory, and others.

-Audit Log
+Audit and Session Recording

-Teleport collects system events across all servers it is installed on and stores them in an audit log for compliance purposes.
+Teleport collects an audit trail of system events across all servers it is installed on and stores them in an audit log for compliance purposes.
 Auditable events include authentication attempts, file transfers, network connections, and file system changes made during an SSH session.
-The audit log can be stored on an encrypted file system, in Amazon DynamoDB and other cloud data stores.
+The audit log can be stored on an encrypted file system or a cloud data store.
+Hardware security modules can also be used to encrypt session recordings prior to uploading them to storage.

-Session Recording

 Teleport records interactive user sessions for SSH and Kubernetes protocols and stores them in the audit log.
 Stored sessions can be replayed via a built-in session player.
 Teleport uses eBPF for the low latency kernel level session recording.

+Al Session Summaries, released in Teleport 18.2.0, allows administrators to generate and view session recording summaries during review of shell and database sessions.

+Just-in-Time (JIT) Access

+Teleport users can request a one-time elevation of permissions to complete a privileged task.
+These elevated privileges are granted through certificates that expire automatically.
+Requests can be approved or denied via chat ops tools such as Slack, Mattermost, PagerDuty, Discord, or custom workflows via the Teleport API.

-IoT Access
+MCP and AI Access

+Teleport places identity-aware policy enforcement between MCP clients and servers.
+This is used to ensure all tool invocations are authenticated, authorized, and auditable to protect proprietary systems or sensitive data sources from unauthorized access or security threats such as prompt injection.
+Short-lived certificates ensure that bots and agents are not left unattended with API keys or access tokens.

+Passwordless Authentication

+Teleport uses identity-based cryptography to issue cryptographic identities to users, machines, workloads, devices, and protected resources involved in infrastructure access.
+These identities are tied to a biometric or comparable attribute, such as a Trusted Platform Module or secure enclave for Apple hardware.
+This provides passwordless access to resources like servers, databases, Kubernetes clusters, and internal web apps without usernames, passwords, private keys, or other exploitable secrets.

+Principle-of-Least-Privilege (PoLP)

+Teleport is used to enforce the principle of least privilege uniformly across distributed and complex computing environments such as multicloud, hybrid cloud, containerized, or remote on-premises infrastructure.
+This also includes LLM, MCP, and AI agent infrastructure.